sahib/rmlint/docs/gui.rst

 The user can edit those to his liking.

 Additionally, the view can be filtered after a search query.
-In the simplest case this filters by a path element, in more complex usecases you can also filter by size, mtime and twincount.
+In the simplest case this filters by a path element, in more complex use cases you can also filter by size, mtime and twincount.
 The latter can be done by adding ``size:10K`` or ``size:1M-2M,3M-4M`` to the query (similar with ``mtime:`` and ``count:``)